-Blackboard Collaborate Ultra-Master Document
+Blackboard Collaborate Ultra - Master Document (UW-Madison)

 One stop shop for everything Blackboard Collaborate Ultra-related on UW-Madison's campus.
 Resources are organized by role and interest, browse to find specific documents to help you out with everything from a product overview to step-by-step getting started instructions.

 - For a product overview of Blackboard Collaborate Ultra, please click here.